Skip to section

 Petroleum engineering is central to safe, efficient and sustainable development of oil and gas assets to meet global energy and resource demands.

-Since its establishment in 1975, the Institute of GeoEnergy Engineering (IGE) at Heriot-Watt University has delivered its internationally renowned petroleum engineering MSc programme, providing thousands of graduates with the knowledge and skills to tackle the oil and gas industry’s most challenging problems across the globe.
+Since its establishment in 1975, the Institute of GeoEnergy Engineering (IGE) at Heriot-Watt University has delivered its internationally renowned petroleum engineering MSc programme, providing thousands of graduates with the knowledge and skills to tackle the oil and gas industry's most challenging problems across the globe.
 The programme offers an interdisciplinary approach to exploration and extraction of petroleum resources.
+Petroleum Engineering at Heriot-Watt is ranked 10th in the world, 3rd in the UK (QS World University Rankings by subject 2021)

 The programme encompasses a wide range of applied petroleum engineering fundamentals, leading to development of a technically well-prepared graduate with a sound knowledge of the industry – through eight taught courses and two projects.
 During the field development project, students work together on real field data, considering the technical, economic and environmental aspects involved.
 For the individual research project, students select a specialist topic, for example related to geosciences, enhanced oil recovery, production chemistry or advanced drilling and completions, offered both by the Institute and by the industry.